 One of the most tragic moments in professional wrestling history occurred on the weekend of June 22, 2007 to Chris Benoit, who was rebuilding his career as a professional wrestler after being drafted to the ECW brand.
 The former World Heavyweight Champion was scheduled to compete against CM Punk at the Vengeace: Night of Champions pay-per-view.
 However, when he did not show up, he was replaced by John Morrison.

-The following night on WWE Raw, a tribute was given from Vince McMahon and the WWE roster to Benoit after finding out that he was dead.
-However, this was quickly removed the following days after finding out details of what happened during that dark night in suburban Atlanta, Georgia.
+The following night on WWE Raw, a tribute show was given from Vince McMahon and the World Wrestling Entertainment roster to Benoit after finding out that he was dead.
+However, this was quickly removed the following days after finding out details of what happened during that dark night in Fayetteville, Georgia near Atlanta.

 A shocking development began to surface that Benoit was a part of a double murder-suicide, which included his wife Nancy Benoit (who went under the ring name in Extreme Championship Wrestling and World Championship Wrestling of Woman), and his son Daniel Benoit.